-My degree of confidence: All but certain.
-This, because I define free will in the incompatibilist way, and the libertarian notion of free will is, as far as I can tell, empty.
-This is an old objection, but it has stood the test of time.
+How confident am I?
+All but certain.
+This is because I define free will in an incompatibilist way, and the libertarian notion of free will is, as far as I can tell, empty.
+This is an old objection, but it seems to have stood the test of time.

 The PhilPapers survey asks many more questions than I have considered above, so I'm putting my responses in this appendix, because I'm interested in collating what I think.
 Again, making such a list is not an argument for anything, but it may reveal tensions or weak points that one would otherwise gloss over.

 A priori knowledge: yes or no?
 Yes; very confident.
 (But only for some analytic propositions.
 A priori synthetic propositions are a different matter entirely.
 Assuming the analytic-synthetic distinction is real...)

 Abstract objects: Platonism or nominalism?
 Nominalism; not very confident.
 (It intuitively seems right, but I am not well-versed in the literature on this question.)

 Aesthetic value: objective or subjective?
 Subjective; all but certain.

 Analytic-synthetic distinction: yes or no?
 Yes; not very confident.

 Epistemic justification: internalism or externalism?
 Internalism; not very confident.

 External world: idealism, skepticism, or non-skeptical realism?
 Skepticism; all but certain (except this really puts me in the minority, so it gives me a meta-uncertainty—I feel a significant worry that I have missed something, but I have no idea what it could be).